k3jph/k3jph.github.io/_posts/2024/2024-04-02-i-was-appointed-a-kentucky-colonel.md

 by the Commonwealth of Kentucky and celebrates an individual's dedication to community, excellence, and service.

+{% include figure.html width="4"
+   image="/kentucky-seal.svg"
+   alt="Seal of the Commonwealth of Kentucky" cap="Seal of the Commonwealth of Kentucky" %}

 Dating back to 1813, the title of Kentucky Colonel represents a long-standing tradition of honor and service.
 It is given to those who make significant contributions to society and exemplify leadership,